fharenheit/strata-2016-singapore/README.md

 ## Pre-requisites for Installation

-Java installed on the laptop
+Java/JDK 1.7+ has to be installed on the laptop before proceeding with the steps below.

 ## Running in spark-shell